Category Archives: France

 Thing is, on the Tarn you can pretty much blunder along in the dark; you won’t get lost, the rapids are never that technical, especially in a stable and agile packraft, wild camping is easy and proper bankside campsites, from basic to full-blown Hi-di-Hi holiday camps are plentiful and the main villages – St Enemie, La Malene, Les Vignes and Les Roziers are handy for snacks, drinks and pool toys.

-Can’t wait to get back to the Massif again.
+Can’t wait to get back to the Massif.

 Gumotex Twist on the Tarn Gorge